Regional Conservation Partnership Program

 Auditing

-Natural Resources Conservation Service makes periodic random reviews of the operation and maintenance of the contract items.
+Natural Resources Conservation Service makes periodic random reviews of the operation and maintenance of RCPP contract items.

 Records

-Partnership Agreement copies are maintained in National Headquarters, Washington, DC and official Partnership Agreements are maintained in State and producer contracts and agreements in the local NRCS office and Federal record centers for specified number of years.
+Partnership Agreement copies are maintained in National Headquarters, Washington, DC and official Partnership Agreements are maintained in State and producer contracts and agreements in local NRCS offices and Federal record centers for specified number of years.

 Other Assistance Considerations